0-complexity/openvcloud/docs/Installation/Installation.md

 ## Deploy virtual machine images

 Login to management node via 0-access.
-On the management pod install the image with the following command:
+On the management pod install the image by starting a tmux session and running following command:
 ```
 installer image deploy --name image_ubuntu-1604
 ```